Poetry of Scotland

 After the Union in 1707 Scottish literature developed a distinct national identity.
 Allan Ramsay led a "vernacular revival", the trend for pastoral poetry and developed the Habbie stanza.
 He was part of a community of poets working in Scots and English who included William Hamilton of Gilbertfield, Robert Crawford, Alexander Ross, William Hamilton of Bangour, Alison Rutherford Cockburn, and James Thomson.
 The eighteenth century was also a period of innovation in Gaelic vernacular poetry.
 Major figures included Rob Donn Mackay, Donnchadh Bàn Mac an t-Saoir, Uilleam Ross and Alasdair mac Mhaighstir Alasdair, who helped inspire a new form of nature poetry.
 James Macpherson was the first Scottish poet to gain an international reputation, claiming to have found poetry written by Ossian.
 Robert Burns is widely regarded as the national poet.
 The most important figure in Scottish Romanticism, Walter Scott, began his literary career as a poet and also collected and published Scottish ballads.
-Scottish poetry is often seen as entering a period of decline in the nineteenth century, with Scots language poetry criticised for its use of parochial dialect and English poetry for its lack of Scottishness.
+Scottish poetry is often seen as entering a period of decline in the nineteenth century, with Scots poetry criticised for its use of parochial dialect, and for its lack of Scottishness in the English tongue.
 Successful poets included William Thom, Lady Margaret Maclean Clephane Compton Northampton and Thomas Campbell.
 Among the most influential poets of the later nineteenth were James Thomson and John Davidson.
 The Highland Clearances and widespread emigration weakened Gaelic language and culture and had a profound impact on the nature of Gaelic poetry.
 Particularly significant was the work of Uilleam Mac Dhun Lèibhe, Seonaidh Phàdraig Iarsiadair and Màiri Mhòr nan Óran.

 In the early twentieth century there was a new surge of activity in Scottish literature, influenced by modernism and resurgent nationalism, known as the Scottish Renaissance.
-The leading figure, Hugh MacDiarmid, attempted to revive the Scots language as a medium for serious literature in poetic works including "A Drunk Man Looks at the Thistle" (1936), developing a form of Synthetic Scots.
+The leading figure, Hugh MacDiarmid, attempted to revive the Scots language as a medium for serious literature in poetic works including "A Drunk Man Looks at the Thistle" (1936) which developed a form of Synthetic Scots.
 Other writers connected with the movement included Edwin Muir and William Soutar.
-Writers that emerged after the Second World War writing in Scots included Robert Garioch and Sydney Goodsir Smith.
+Writers that emerged after the Second World War who wrote in Scots included Robert Garioch and Sydney Goodsir Smith.
 Those working in English included Norman MacCaig, George Bruce and Maurice Lindsay and George Mackay Brown.
 The parallel revitalisation of Gaelic poetry, known as the Scottish Gaelic Renaissance was largely due to the work of Sorley Maclean.
-The generation of poets that grew up in the postwar period included Douglas Dunn, Tom Leonard, Liz Lochhead.
-The 1980s and 1990s saw the emergence of a new generation of Scottish poets that became leading figures on the UK stage, including Don Paterson, Robert Crawford, Carol Ann Duffy, Kathleen Jamie and Jackie Kay.
+The generation of poets that grew up in the postwar period included Douglas Dunn, Tom Leonard, and Liz Lochhead.
+The 1980s and 1990s saw the emergence of a new generation of Scottish poets who became leading figures on the UK stage including Don Paterson, Robert Crawford, Carol Ann Duffy, Kathleen Jamie and Jackie Kay.